google/temporian/docs/src/user_guide.md

 ## Sampling

-Arithmetic operators, such as `tp.add`, require their input arguments to have the same timestamps and [index](TODO: link).
+Arithmetic operators, such as `tp.add`, require their input arguments to have the same timestamps and [Index](#index-horizontal-and-vertical-operators).
 The unique combination of timestamps and index is called a _sampling_.

 TODO: example

-For example, if Nodes `a` and `b` have different samplings, `a["feature_1"] + b["feature_2"]` will fail.
+For example, if `Nodes` `a` and `b` have different samplings, `a["feature_1"] + b["feature_2"]` will fail.

-To use arithmetic operators on EventSets with different samplings, one of the EventSets needs to be resampled to the sampling of the other EventSet.
+To use arithmetic operators on `EventSets` with different samplings, one of the `EventSets` needs to be resampled to the sampling of the other `EventSet`.
 Resampling is done with the `tp.resample` operator.

-The `tp.resample` operator takes two EventSets called `input` and `sampling`, and returns the resampling of the features of `input` according to the timestamps of `sampling` according to the following rules:
+The `tp.resample` operator takes two `EventSets` called `input` and `sampling`, and returns the resampling of the features of `input` according to the timestamps of `sampling` according to the following rules:

 If a timestamp is present in `input` but not in `sampling`, the timestamp is dropped.
 If a timestamp is present in both `input` and `sampling`, the timestamp is kept.
 If a timestamp is present in `sampling` but not in `input`, a new timestamp is created using the feature values from the _closest anterior_ (not the closest, as that could induce future leakage) timestamp of `input`.
-This rule is especially useful for events that represent measurements (see [Events and EventSets](TODO: link)).
+This rule is especially useful for events that represent measurements (see [Events and `EventSets`](#events-and-eventsets)).

 **Note:** Features in `sampling` are ignored.
-This also happens in some other operators that take a `sampling` argument of type `Node` - it indicates that only the sampling (a.k.a. the index and timestamps) of that Node are being used by that operator.
+This also happens in some other operators that take a `sampling` argument of type `Node` - it indicates that only the sampling (a.k.a. the index and timestamps) of that `Node` are being used by that operator.

 Given this example: